maziac/DeZog/README.md

 # Extras

-Here is also a great tutorial from Cesar Wagener who documented how he put all things together.
+Here is also a great tutorial from Cesar Wagener Moriana who documented how he put all things together.
 If you are new to the Z80-Debug-Adapter this is probably what you want to read to get an integrated development environment for the ZX Spectrum (Next).
 It deals with setting up
 - sjasmplus
 - ZEsarUX and the